 7. Bolinhos de Bacalhau

 A super Portuguese Grandma wouldn’t let you leave Portugal after trying only one cod fish dish alone!
 Also known as “pasteis de bacalhau” these cod fish fritters can be savored as a starter or snack, or along with rice and salad as main dish.
-The batter behind this fried goodness is made of shredded cod fish, potatoes, eggs and parsley and is cooked until golden crispy on the outside but smooth and melty on the inside.

 8. Açorda Alentejana

 This typical dish of the southern region of Alentejo is as good as it gets when it comes to comfort food with a rustic touch.
-The basic recipe for acorda would be made of mashed bread with olive oil, coriander, salt, eggs and water but more complete versions might include cod fish or shrimps.
+The basic recipe for açorda would be made of mashed bread with olive oil, coriander, salt, eggs and water but more complete versions might include cod fish or shrimps.
 It’s not a soup and it’s not a stew, it’s something in between: the unique açorda!

 9. Alheira de Mirandela

 Translate “alheira” into sausage doesn’t almost make justice to this unique combination that, yes looks like a sausage, but is so much more than that!
-Meats stuffed into an alheira could include veal, chicken, duck and rabbit, compacted together with bread.
+Meats stuffed into an alheira may include veal, chicken, duck and rabbit, compacted together with bread.
 If you have “alheira de caça” it means that it will only have game meat.
-This unusual sausage was created by the Jews in Portugal when they were forced to convert to Christianism.
+This unusual sausage was created by the Jews in Portugal when they were forced to convert to Christianity.
 Their true religion wouldn’t allow them to eat pork but by preparing this sausage looking dish, they could easily fool others that will think alheira would be made out of pork, like all the other Portuguese cuts looking alike.
 No matter what religion you follow, eating a fried alheira, with a fried egg and fries can make you feel an outer-body experience!

 10. Arroz de Pato